fermyon/developer/content/cloud/faq.md

 11:08:29 : Hello from Rust - updated
 ```

-- **How do I report a security concern, or concerns with content hosted on the Fermyon Cloud?**
+- **How do I report a security concern, or concerns, with content hosted on the Fermyon Cloud?**
   - Please go to our [Feedback repo - Report Security Concern](https://github.com/fermyon/feedback/security/policy) for instructions on how to report any concerns.

 ## Next Steps